jackphuongvu/tomriddle/README.md

 &nbsp;
 ![MIT License](http://img.shields.io/badge/license-MIT-lightgrey.svg)

 A repo to showcase how to make an online typewriter simulator with JavaScript and the HTML5 canvas element.
 Useable on mobile, tablet, and desktop.
-Still in it's early stages!

 ![Screenshot](http://i.imgur.com/xkJtUK4.png)